Travel To Germany's Black Forest, London Changes the Soul

 It’s not a famous castle by any means, nor a major landmark for any historical events, but I’ve often found the most obscure places make for the most interesting.

-At night, it was lit up by a host of lights so that when you approached the town from one direction, you’d see this glowing object sitting high in the darkness, as if it was floating there.
+At night, it was lit up by a host of lamps so that when you approached the town from one direction, you’d see this glowing object sitting high in the darkness, as if it was floating there.
 My most searing memory of that trip is seeing this ghostly visage for the first time: an otherworldly castle hovering in the air above town.

-The other largest element I took away from this trip was the cuisine.
+The other massive element I took away from this trip was the cuisine.
 I’m reasonably certain it helped turn me into the food snob I am today.
 Every restaurant we ate at – little or large – was an amazing experience in new layers of tastes and aromas.

 |